Two quick questions before you start looking for online research jobs:

-What if you want to strike out on your own and/or don’t want to give up a portion of your earnings to a third party site?
+What if you want to strike out on your own because you don’t want to give up a portion of your earnings to a third party site?

-Todd Tresidder offers personal finance and investment coaching via his website FinancialMentor.
+- Todd Tresidder offers personal finance and investment coaching via his website FinancialMentor.

 In both of these cases, Internet researchers who could have continued to sell their services through third-party sites decided to start their own businesses- and reap all the profits (and risks) as a result.

-Winning new clients will probably be the trickiest part of starting your own Internet research business.
+Getting new clients will probably be the trickiest part of starting your own Internet research business.

 You will need to create a professional-looking website and business cards.

-You will also need to network- heavily.
+You will also need to network heavily.

-AdSense and Facebook ads may spark initial interest but in this line of work, a personal approach works best.
+Google Ads and Facebook ads may spark initial interest but in this line of work, a personal approach works best.